sufianrhazi/gooey/README.md

 `flush`).

 When used within JSX, calculations are automatically re-rendered when their dependencies change.
-Calculations may be passed directly as JSX nodes, or as props to native elements.
+Calculations may be passed directly as JSX nodes, or as props to intrinsic elements.
 No special behavior is performed when passed as props to Components.

 The `isEqual` function may be passed as an optimization.
 If a calculation's `isEqual` function returns `true`,